 - 1. Right-click on the state you want to delete.

 - 2. Select Delete State.

-- 3. Click OK.
+- 3. Click the OK button.

 After making changes to a state, you can reset the state back to how it looked before you made any changes to it.